Matthew Morse Booker

 I joined the N.C.
 State History Department in August 2004.
 I offer courses in modern U.S. history, environmental history, the history of American suburbs, U.S. agricultural history, historical methods, digital humanities, 1968, and advanced research and writing courses for undergraduate and graduate students.

 I also teach outside History.
-In 2013 and 2015 I co-taught an interdisciplinary graduate seminar in the social consequences of introducing new technologies, using case studies of the Green Revolution and pesticides in agriculture (with Nora Haenn, Bill Kinsella, Andy Binder and Jason Delborne).
+I regularly teach one of NC State's first interdisciplinary courses, "Humans and the Environment," as well as the senior capstone in Science, Technology & Society.
+I previously co-taught an interdisciplinary graduate seminar on new technologies (with Nora Haenn, Bill Kinsella, Andy Binder and Jason Delborne).
 In summer 2013 I co-taught a field course on managing endangered and invasive species on islands for incoming doctoral students in an NSF-funded interdisciplinary program (with Fred Gould, John Godwin and Eric Aschehoug).
 In fall 2013 I taught a graduate seminar in digital humanities offered simultaneously with courses at UNC (Bobby Allen) and Duke (Mark Olson).
+That course helped create the Triangle Digital Humanities Network, a regional coalition of practitioners and scholars working in the digital humanities.

-In 2016 I offered a history of US agriculture at NC State for the first time in living memory.
-Guest speakers included Chancellor Randy Woodson and faculty from applied ecology, crop science, entomology, archivists at NCSU libraries, and the Duke Homestead Historical Site.
-In fall 2017, I began teaching Interdisciplinary Studies 303 "Humanities and the Environment," an introductory environmental studies course.
+In 2016 I began offering a course on the history of US agriculture at NC State for the first time in decades.
+Guest speakers have included Chancellor Randy Woodson and faculty from agricultural economics, applied ecology, crop science, entomology, archivists at NCSU libraries, community food activists, extension agents, and the Duke Homestead Historical Site.
 In the future I hope to offer courses in the history of cities and the history of North Carolina foodways.

 In 2009 I was awarded the Lonnie and Carol Poole Award for excellence in teaching.
 In 2012 I received the College of Humanities and Sciences teaching award and was named to the Academy of Outstanding Teachers at N.C.
 State University.
 In 2018 I was named a University Faculty Scholar.